Swiss Armed Forces: Structure

 In peacetime, the Swiss Armed Forces are led by the Chief of the Armed Forces (Chef der Armee), who reports to the head of the Federal Department of Defence, Civil Protection and Sport and to the Swiss Federal Council as a whole.
-The current Chief of the Armed Forces is Lieutenant-General (Korpskommandant) Thomas Süssli.
-Lt-Gen Süssli replaced Lieutenant-General (Korpskommandant) Philippe Rebord on 1 January 2020.
+The current Chief of the Armed Forces is Lieutenant-General (Korpskommandant) Benedikt Roos.
+Lt-Gen Roos replaced Lieutenant-General (Korpskommandant) Thomas Süssli on 1 January 2026.